• Product Introduction

 Start deployment of the Next.js project on EdgeOne Pages:

-Use the following Next.js sample project
+Use the sample Next.js project.

 Support for Next.Js in Pages